- Broad perspective on the function of packaging

 Andrew Wong is the Manager of Market Development for the Innovations Solutions Group (ISG) at Jones Healthcare Group, where he focuses on the development and commercialization of connected packaging technologies such as NFC and printed electronics, in order to address the business challenges and goals of organizations within the pharmaceutical, pharmacy, healthcare, wellness and nutrition markets.

-Carol Zweep has been at the NSF Canada (formerly Guelph Food Technology Centre) since October 2002.
-She leads the Product and Process Innovation group as well as the Food and Label Compliance departments.
-Carol has delivered courses, judged competitions and written trade magazine articles on packaging.
+Carol Zweep has been at the NSF International (formerly Guelph Food Technology Centre) since October 2002.
+She is responsible for global packaging services at NSF.
+She formerly managed the Product & Process Innovation and the Food & Label Compliance teams.
+Carol has presented at conferences, delivered courses, judged competitions and written trade magazine articles on packaging.

 Prior to joining NSF International, Carol worked at Amcor Rigid Plastics for sixteen years in various roles ranging from managing a quality department, working in research and development to building the corporate technical center.
 Carol has a Bachelor of Science degree in Biochemistry from Queens University and a Master of Science degree from McMaster University.
 Carol is also a Lifetime Certified Packaging Professional (CPP) from the Institute of Packaging Professionals (IoPP).